Politics of New South Wales: Office holders

 The government is decided every four years by election.
-The most recent election was held in 2019, with the next in 2023.
+The most recent election was held in 2023, with the next in 2027.

 Political parties

-New South Wales is currently governed by the Liberal Party.
+New South Wales is currently governed by the Labor Party.
 The two main parties are the Liberal Party/National Party Coalition, and the Labor Party.
-Other currently elected parties in New South Wales politics include the Greens, the Shooters, Fishers and Farmers Party, the Animal Justice Party and One Nation, along with multiple independents.
+Other currently elected parties in New South Wales politics include the Greens, the Shooters, Fishers and Farmers Party, the Animal Justice Party, One Nation, and the Libertarian Party, along with multiple independents.